Tuesday, January 31, 2023

 • Provide register and discover MS in the cluster.

-· the service discovery pattern uses a centralized server for service registry to maintain a global view of microservice network locations and microservices update their locations in the service registry at fixed intervals.
+• The service discovery pattern uses a centralized server for the service registry to maintain a global view of microservice network locations, and microservices update their locations in the service registry at fixed intervals.

-• get the request from client or from API Gateway
+• Get the request from the client or from the API Gateway

 • API Gateway pass request to Service discovery (based on IPs)

-• Get MS endpoint with updated location (IPs)
+• Get the MS endpoint with updated location (IPs)

-• API gateway will call/route to individual MS.
+• API gateway will call/route to the individual MS.

 • Any new MS should be registered into Registry.
-Every MS should be registered before exposing to client.
+Every MS should be registered before exposure to the client.

 o client-side service registry,